-If your son or daughter is sitting the Leaving Cert and they want to apply to CIT then they should apply to the Central Applications Office (CAO) in Galway, (phone [091] 509 800).
+If your child is sitting the Leaving Cert and they want to apply to CIT then they should apply to the Central Applications Office (CAO) in Galway, (phone [091] 509 800).
 They can apply:

 - online at www.cao.ie; or - by sending a paper application by post to Tower House, Eglington Street, Galway.